Financial Planning

-It’s not unreasonable to want to make good financial investments, but you might be wondering if you can invest without a financial advisor.
+It’s not unreasonable to want to make good financial investments.
+But you might wonder if you can invest without a financial advisor.
 Managing your money with a strong investment strategy is certainly doable, but there are some things you should keep in mind.

-That means there are many people who need a financial advisor and would benefit from the advice of a top-tier financial advisor, but aren't able to get it.
+Many people could benefit from a top financial advisor but can’t get one.
 If that describes you, here are some tips to help you work your way toward working with a financial advisor.

 You can still invest without a financial planner, but you need to do a lot of independent research.